RocketSoftware/rocket-mvbasic/docs/usage/Catalog.md

 ## Quick Catalog

-Users can right-click a BASIC program file and select "Catalog" to catalog a single file for both Universe and Unidata databases
+Users can right-click a BASIC program file and select "Catalog" to catalog a single file for both Universe, Unidata and jBASE databases

 ![](../img/catalog.png)